kiplangatkorir/GraphFusionAI/README.md

 ### Basic Usage

-Below is a simple example of how to use the core components of GraphFusion:
+Below is a simple example of how the core components of GraphFusion will be used to store and retrieve data from memory:

 ```python
 from graphfusion.core.graph import Graph